tonethar/IGME-330-Master/notes/demo-revealing-module-pattern.md

 5. Head to **main.js** and do some refactoring:

-- first, rename the current `sprites` variable (the one that refers to the array of sprites) to `spriteArray` - you will need to update the code in several places.
+- first, rename the current `sprites` variable (the one that refers to the array of sprites) to `spriteArray` - you will need to update the code in three places.
 The reason that we are doing this is that we are going to be using the variable name `sprites` to instead refer to the sprites module
 - next, make the top of **main.js** look like this:

 ```js